twknab/sei/README.md

 - Sequel: allows us to interact with the database via an ORM, and gives us the advantages of migrations, validations, and more.
 - HTTParty: allows us to make HTTP requests to the College Board API (used for the POST request to the API).
+  - We are able to obtain most of the data we need via the API, however some data, such as the `college board code`, is not available via the API and requires web scraping.
 - Puppeteer: allows us to control the browser and interact with the web page, and extract the data we need from the DOM.
-  - In our case, we can get mostly everything *except* the `college board code` from the College Board's API POST request.
+  - In our case, we can get mostly everything *except* the `college board code` from the College Board's API POST request, and we utilize Puppetteer to scrape this remaining data.
 - Ruby-ProgressBar: allows us to display a progress bar for the script with elapsed time and ETA of completion.

 ### Testing